-It's always relaxing and refreshing to drink tea early in the morning, late afternoon, or any time you need a boost from stress and hectic schedule.
+It's always relaxing and refreshing to drink tea early in the morning, late afternoon, or any time you need a boost from stress and a hectic schedule.
 Its antioxidant properties detoxify the body, getting rid of harmful free radicals to promote overall health and wellness.
 Also, it’s believed that regularly drinking tea can reduce the risk of heart disease, diabetes, and cancer.

 In this post, you'll learn the different ways to drink tea to help detoxify your body.

-Tea is a popular and widely consumed drink, possessing relaxing aroma.
+Tea is a popular and widely consumed drink, possessing a relaxing aroma.
 All types of tea come from Camellia sinensis, an evergreen shrub that originated in East Asia.
 It’s commonly prepared by boiling water or pouring hot over fresh or cured Camellia sinensis leaves.
 Drinking green tea per day, about three to five cups, reaps innumerable health benefits.

 Here are the good-to-know facts about tea: